drewlotocki/DS4300_P02/README.md

 - `src/ingest.py` - imports and processes PDF files in `./data` folder.
 Embeddings and associated information stored in Redis-stack
 - `src/search.py` - simple question answering using

+## Requiremnts
+- 'requirements.txt' - contains all the items that one needs to import for the project